 Toward the end of your interview, you may be asked to meet with another member of the team.
 Or, you may be told to expect an email about next steps after the interview.
 These are all signs that the employer wants to keep the discussion going.

-#8: You are spoken about like you are already part of the team
+#8: They speak about you like you are already part of the team

-Interviews usually stick with non-committal vocabulary like “if you were hired for this job, you would be doing…” or “the person hired for this position will work for…” This is to avoid getting the hopes up of an applicant, especially at an early stage of the hiring process.
+Interviews usually stick with non-committal vocabulary like “if we hired you for this job, you would be doing…” or “the person hired for this position will work for…” This is to avoid getting the hopes up of an applicant, especially at an early stage of the hiring process.

-If you are approaching the end of the hiring process—for instance, if you are in your final interview—and you start to hear that you are being spoken about like you are part of the team, it is a good sign that you have impressed the employer.
+If you are approaching the end of the hiring process, and they are speaking like you are part of the team, it is a good sign that you have impressed the employer.

 The interviewer may say something like “this is what you can expect as an employee here…” or “after your HR onboarding, you’ll be introduced to the rest of your team.”
 These are subtle indicators that a business is thinking about you not as a candidate, but as a prospective employee who could be joining them soon.

-While you will not know for sure whether an interview has gone well until you hear back from the company, there are a few signs you can look out for to tell if your interview went well.
+While you will not know for sure whether an interview has gone well until you hear back from the company, there are a few signs an interview went well.